Chart Color Schemes

 Watson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Watson's population was 6,727 as of the 2021 Census.
-By Aug 2025, it had increased to around 7,387, reflecting a growth of 660 people (9.8%) since the Census date.
-This change is inferred from ABS estimates: 7,169 in June 2024 and an additional 245 validated new addresses since then.
-This results in a population density of 2,012 persons per square kilometer, above national averages assessed by AreaSearch.
-Watson's growth exceeded the state average (5.7%) and its SA4 region, marking it as a growth leader.
-Overseas migration contributed approximately 51.7% to overall population gains recently, though all drivers were positive factors.
+Watson's population was approximately 7,387 as of November 2025.
+This figure represents an increase of 660 people from the 2021 Census total of 6,727, marking a growth rate of 9.8%.
+The change is inferred from ABS estimates showing a population of 7,169 in June 2024, combined with validated new addresses since the Census date.
+This results in a population density ratio of 2,012 persons per square kilometer, exceeding average national levels assessed by AreaSearch.
+Watson's growth rate surpassed both state (5.9%) and SA4 region averages, indicating its status as a regional growth leader.
+Overseas migration contributed approximately 51.7% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

 Frequently Asked Questions - Population